Quick Answer

 - Office of Foreign Assets Control (OFAC): This Treasury agency administers and enforces U.S. economic and trade sanctions.
 It applies these sanctions to digital asset transactions to target prohibited actors like terrorists and narcotics traffickers.

 - State Authorities: State-level agencies play a major role in consumer protection and licensing, often through money transmitter laws.
-Notable examples include New York's comprehensive BitLicense regime and California's Digital Financial Assets Law.
+Notable examples include New York’s comprehensive BitLicense regime and California’s Digital Financial Assets Law.
+Several states, including Texas, Arizona, and New Hampshire, are also exploring Bitcoin reserves and tax exemptions for digital assets.

 Historical Context